rogueunix/redux-sessionstorage-simple/README.md

 }
 ```

-- states (Array, optional) - This is an optional array of strings specifying which parts of the Redux state tree you would like to save to LocalStorage. e.g. ["user", "products"].
+- states (Array, optional) - This is an optional array of strings specifying which parts of the Redux state tree you would like to save to SessionStorage. e.g. ["user", "products"].
 Typically states have identical names to your Redux reducers.
-If you do not specify any states then your entire Redux state tree will be saved to LocalStorage.
+If you do not specify any states then your entire Redux state tree will be saved to SessionStorage.
-- namespace (String, optional) - This is an optional string specifying the namespace to add to your LocalStorage items.
-For example if you have a part of your Redux state tree called "user" and you specify the namespace "my_cool_app", it will be saved to LocalStorage as "my_cool_app_user"
+- namespace (String, optional) - This is an optional string specifying the namespace to add to your SessionStorage items.
+For example if you have a part of your Redux state tree called "user" and you specify the namespace "my_cool_app", it will be saved to SessionStorage as "my_cool_app_user"
-- debounce (Number, optional) - Debouncing period (in milliseconds) to wait before saving to LocalStorage.
-Use this as a performance optimization if you feel you are saving to LocalStorage too often.
+- debounce (Number, optional) - Debouncing period (in milliseconds) to wait before saving to SessionStorage.
+Use this as a performance optimization if you feel you are saving to SessionStorage too often.
 Recommended value: 500 - 1000 milliseconds

 #### Examples